On October 18, 2010, NRCM filed our reply brief in response to the Maine Attorney General’s brief filed earlier this fall.

 On July 27, 2010 NRCM’s brief was filed in our appeal of the Plum Creek decision made by LURC.
 Read the full brief here.

 - Letter from eight Maine attorneys to LURC expressing opposition to Plum Creek being allowed to use the “Conservation Framework” for which it is being paid $35 million to satisfy mitigation requirements.

-In our latest effort to protect Maine’s North Woods from unplanned, sprawling development, NRCM has filed a lawsuit in Maine Superior Court to appeal LURC’s Plum Creek development decision.
+In this effort to protect Maine’s North Woods from unplanned, sprawling development, NRCM filed a lawsuit in Maine Superior Court to appeal LURC’s Plum Creek development decision.
 After spending countless hours reviewing LURC’s decision, and sharing the frustration of Maine people, it became clear that there were substantial grounds for an appeal and a need to do so.

 - Read NRCM’s full statement